grinnell-cs/csc151-dh/_eboards/eboard05-1.md

 ### Introductory notes

+* I am not sure why recording is not working today; follow along on the eboard.
 * Please say your name when you ask or answer a question (even if I've just called you by name).
 * Don't forget that we have evening tutors available 7--10 p.m.